OpenRTMFP/Cumulus/README.md

 specify the startup mode for the service (only with /registerService).

 - **cirrus=address[,dump]**,
 cirrus address to activate a "man-in-the-middle" developer mode in bypassing flash packets to the official cirrus server of your choice, it's a instable mode to help Cumulus developers.
-You may add (after a comma) an option to include middle packets process for your dumping (only with /dump).
-Example: "p2p.rtmfp.net:10007,1".
+You may add (after a comma) an option to include middle packets process for your dumping (only with *dump* argument), "p2p.rtmfp.net:10007,1" for example.

 - **dump[=file]**,
 enables packet traces in the console.
 Optionnal *file* argument also allows a file dumping.
 Used often with *cirrus=address[,dump]* option to observe flash/cirrus exchange.